-- Piedmont purchased firm transportation and storage services from five interstate pipelines during the review period. - Piedmont released its interstate pipeline firm transportation and storage capacity to a third party under Asset Management Agreements during the review period. - Piedmont purchased several delivered-to-citygate gas supply services during the review period. - Piedmont served an average of 186,300 sales and transportation customers during the review period, and total annual system throughput averaged 32,328,000 Dth. - Piedmont engaged in no transactions with affiliates during the review period. - A gain of was realized under the commodity procurement cost component of the Plan on monthly purchases, and a gain of was realized ains were realized on daily purchases.

-Performance Incentive Plan determined savings during the review period were

-- Piedmont earned a reward of \$ from its AMAs and off-system sales activities during the review period. - The fees received by Piedmont under its AMAs increased substantially during the review period compared to those received in prior audit review periods. - The capacity management component of the Plan provides a reasonable balance of incentives between Piedmont and its customers. - Piedmont's review period storage activity was reasonable. - Piedmont's review period gas supply purchases delivered under firm transportation arrangements were reasonable. - Although there are a number of concerns with Piedmont's design day forecasting model, these were no adverse consequences resulting from the utilization of the model for capacity planning purposes during the review period.
-Piedmont's estimated design day demands and capacity resources were in relative balance during the review period.
+- Piedmont purchased firm transportation and storage services from five interstate pipelines during the review period. - Piedmont released its interstate pipeline firm transportation and storage capacity to a third party under Asset Management Agreements during the review period. - Piedmont served an average of 196,850 sales and transportation customers during the review period, and total annual system throughput averaged 31,960,000 Dth. - Piedmont engaged in no transactions with affiliates during the review period. - Performance Incentive Plan determined savings during the review period were and an additional property and property and - A gain of was realized under the commodity procurement cost component of the Plan on monthly purchases, and a gain of was realized on citygate purchases.
+No Plan gains were realized on daily purchases. - A gain of was realized under the capacity management component of the Plan from AMAs and off-system sales activities during the review period. - The fees received by Piedmont under its AMAs increased substantially during the review period compared to those received in prior audit review periods. - The capacity management component of the Plan provides a reasonable balance of incentives between Piedmont and its customers. - Piedmont's review period storage activity was reasonable. - Piedmont's review period gas supply purchases delivered under firm transportation arrangements were reasonable. - The design day forecasting model developed by Marquette Energy Analytics during the review period appears reasonable and accurately forecasts customer requirements on peak days.
+The design day model developed by MEA includes windspeed as an independent variable.
+In Exeter's 2021 audit report, it was recommended that Piedmont consider independent variables such as windspeed in its design day model. - Piedmont's estimated design day demands and capacity resources were in relative balance during the review period. - Piedmont maintains sufficient year-round and winter season firm transportation capacity, and increasing the amount of year-round capacity would only serve to increase the Company's annual pipeline demand charges.

-- Piedmont maintains sufficient year-round and winter season firm transportation capacity, and increasing the amount of year-round capacity would only serve to increase the Company's annual pipeline demand charges. - Piedmont anticipates reducing its Midwestern Gas Transmission firm transportation capacity entitlements from 100,000 Dth/day to 25,000 Dth/day when its current contract expires in January 2023, and this appears reasonable. - Based on Piedmont's capacity portfolio for the winter of 2020-2021 and the availability of winter season interstate pipeline capacity, the potential for the Company to rely more on winter season capacity and reduce year-round capacity is limited. - Piedmont's use of a partially price- and partially time-dependent hedging approach and hedging through call options is reasonable. - Piedmont's use of a decile matrix to guide its hedging purchasing decisions and the 1% limit on hedging transaction costs are consistent with observed industry practices.
+- Based on Piedmont's capacity portfolio for the winter of 2023-2024 and the availability of winter season interstate pipeline capacity, the potential for the Company to rely more on winter season capacity and reduce year-round capacity is limited. - Piedmont's termination of its Midwestern Gas Transmission firm transportation capacity during the review period and the replacement of that capacity with Columbia Gulf Transmission capacity reduced the Company's annual interstate pipeline demand charges by approximately - Piedmont's use of a partially price-dependent and partially time-dependent hedging approach and hedging through call options is reasonable. - Piedmont's use of a decile matrix to guide its hedging purchasing decisions and the 1% limit on hedging transaction costs are consistent with observed industry practices.